monkingame/dart-now-time-filename/README.md

 The time stamp is useful for logging and searching.

 ## Usage
-final filename = UtilNowFilename.getNowFilename(prefix: 'header-', ext: '.mp3');
+final filename = NowFilename.genNowFilename(prefix: 'header-', ext: '.mp3');

 And you'll get: